markstringer-dti/markstringer-dti.github.io/dti.md

 Translated back into non-swamp language, what does this mean for software development?
 It means that we need to user and stakeholder research and we need to deliver working software.
 We won't really know what's possible, valuable, legal and attractive in a new area until we've done that kind of exploration.

 But guess what?
-Guess when as a team, as a project, we're often asked to say what our software is going to do, how long it's going to take get it to do that, and even how much it will cost?
-Not after we've done all that exploration of the swamp, oh no, but before we've even started.
+Guess when as a team, as a project, we're often asked to say what our software is going to do?
+Guess when we're asked, how long it's going to take?
+When are we expect to even know how much it will cost?
+Not after we've done all that exploration of the swamp, but before we've even started.

 ### Concrete Practice